-- 1. Uniforms, clothing, or apparel that is considered necessary for safety or for visible staff recognition by the public, including uniforms as required by labor agreements (e.g. safety footwear and eyewear for maintenance personnel, shirts purchased to identify staff leadership status at events). - 2.
+- Uniforms, clothing, or apparel that is considered necessary for safety or for visible staff recognition by the public, including uniforms as required by labor agreements (e.g. safety footwear and eyewear for maintenance personnel, shirts purchased to identify staff leadership status at events). - 2.
 Apparel consistent with Department directives for community identification and recognition that is determined to be important to the successful involvement of employees in special Citysponsored or City-supported events. - 3.
-Staff time and equipment use for city sponsored employee events as approved by City Council and/or City Manager as allowed by state statute, or city charter or code (e.g. set- up for annual employee picnic). - 4.
-Items of nominal value when these items are made available free of charge to the general public. - 5.
+Staff time and equipment use for City-sponsored employee events as approved by City Council and/or City Manager as allowed by state statute, or city charter or code (e.g. set- up for annual employee picnic). - 4.
+Items of de minimis value when these items are made available free of charge to the general public (e.g. t-shirts, water bottles, mugs, pens). - 5.
 City expenditures for non-profit organizations allowed by state statute. - 6.
-Stipend to community members in accordance with the Stipend Policy.
+Tips and gratuities, restricted to no greater than 20% of the pretax bill.